nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The Open Github Profile Page Feature is facilitated by `GithubCommand`.
-It extends 'Command' with an `Index` class field that stores the target index.
-The target index refers to the index of the Address that users want to execute the Github command on.
-Additonally, it implements the following operations:
+It extends `Command` with an `Index` field that stores the target index.
+The target index refers to the index of the Address that users want to execute the GitHub command on.
+Additionally, it implements the following operations:
 - GithubCommand#execute() - Executes the GitHub command.

 Given below is an example usage scenario and how the GitHub operation mechanism behaves at each step.